 If Grand Anse might be too packed or you simply want to see a less popular beach then you can follow the path which leads you from your bicycle to Grand Anse a bit further to climb over the Granite Rocks and reach Petite Anse.
 Even though the rocks are quite high, the hike itself is doable and completely in the shadow.
 We even met older people on the way.
 Just make sure to pack enough water to stay hydrated and after around 20-30 minutes you will already be at the beach.
 It is even possible to access the next beach, called Coconut Beach which is pretty nice to

 Anse Source D Argent

 We’ve probably all seen the famous drone shots of postcard-like beaches in Seychelles and 90% of them are taken at a!
-It is the famous beach in Seychelles and extremely picturesque.
+It is a famous beach in Seychelles and extremely picturesque.